10yard/dkafe/readme.md

 ## Donkey Kong Arcade Front End

-A Donkey Kong themed arcade game launcher made for arcade cabinets with incentives to play and unlock arcade games.
+A Donkey Kong focussed arcade game launcher made for arcade cabinets with incentives to play and unlock arcade games.

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/snaps/frontend.png)

 ### This project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - Scripts to seamlessly interface MAME with the frontend.
- - A rom patcher that will automatically generate hacks from the included patch files.
+ - A rom patcher that will automatically generate hacks from the many included patch files.
  - 3 Donkey Kong hacks made by me for use with DKAFE:
-  1. **DK Who and the Daleks** Jumpman has regenerated as the next Dr Who and has a Tardis for teleporting through spacetime.
+   1. **DK Who and the Daleks**
+Jumpman has regenerated as the next Dr Who and has a Tardis for teleporting through spacetime.
 Daleks and Weeping Angels will stand in your way of saving Rose Tyler.
-  2. **DK Lava Panic** Jumpman must keep his cool and move quickly up the platforms to avoid the rising Lava.
+   2. **DK Lava Panic**
+Jumpman must keep his cool and move quickly up the platforms to avoid the rising Lava.
 Try not to panic!
-  3. **DK Last Man Standing** You will lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.
+   3. **DK Last Man Standing**
+You will lose penalty points instead of lives so don't make mistakes unless you have earned enough points to survive.
 You decide when to stop playing!

 ### This project does not include:
- - Roms or details on how to obtain them.
+ - Roms or information on how to obtain them.

 ![DKAFE game info](https://github.com/10yard/dkafe/blob/master/artwork/snaps/gameinfo.png)

 ## The Frontend